-Mr Philip Li joined APSN in 2005 and is currently serving as the Deputy Centre Director of APSN Centre for Adults.
+Mr Philip Li joined APSN in 2005 and is currently serving as Senior Centre Lead, APSN Centre for Adults.
 Philip started out as a programme coordinator and have 13 years’ experience in the social service sector.
 In 2008, during his time as an instructor and coordinator, he was also one of the first six Singaporean Community in Bloom ambassadors appointed by NParks.
 Prior to joining APSN, Philip has also served in the Management Committee of Student Volunteer Corps.

 Established in 1976, Association for Persons with Special Needs (APSN) is a social service agency providing special education for persons with mild intellectual disability (IQ 50-70).
 Today, APSN operates four Special Education (SPED) Schools (APSN Chaoyang School, APSN Katong School, APSN Tanglin School and APSN Delta Senior School) for students aged 7 to 21, an APSN Student Care Centre for children aged 7 to 18 and an APSN Centre for Adults for persons aged 18 and older, benefiting over 1,200 beneficiaries each year.